-To receive and adopt the Audited Financial Statements for the financial year ended 31 March 1.
-2021 together with the Directors' Statement and Independent Auditor's Report thereon.

-To approve the Directors' fees of S\$83,000 for the financial year ending 31 March 2022 2. (financial year ended 31 March 2021: S\$83,000).

-3. To re-elect Mr Lee Kean Cheong who is retiring pursuant to Article 107 of the Company's Constitution.

-To re-elect Mr Wong Kok Seong who is retiring pursuant to Article 107 of the Company's Constitution.

-Contingent upon the passing of Resolutions 4 above and 6 below, shareholders to approve Mr Wong's continued appointment as an Independent Director in accordance with Rule 406(3) (d)(iii) of the Listing Manual Section B: Rules of Catalist of the Singapore Exchange Securities Trading Limited (the "SGX-ST") ("Catalist Rules") which takes effect from 1 January 2022, and such Resolution shall remain in force until the earlier of the following:

-- Mr Wong's retirement or resignation; or - (ii) the conclusion of the third AGM following the passing of this Resolution.

-Contingent upon the passing of Resolutions 4 and 5 above, shareholders (excluding the Directors and the Chief Executive Officer ("CEO") of the Company, and the respective associates of such Directors and CEO) to approve Mr Wong's continued appointment as an Independent Director in accordance with Rule 406(3)(d)(iii) of the Catalist Rules which takes effect from 1 January 2022, and such Resolution shall remain in force until the earlier of the following:

-- Mr Wong's retirement or resignation; or - the conclusion of the third AGM following the passing of this Resolution.

-7. To re-appoint Nexia TS Public Accounting Corporation as the Auditors of the Company and authorise the Directors to fix their remuneration.

-8. To transact any other ordinary business which may be properly transacted at an AGM.
+1. To receive and adopt the Audited Financial Statements for the financial year ended 31 March 2022 together with the Directors' Statement and Independent Auditor's Report thereon.
+Resolution 1 2.
+To approve the Directors' fees of S\$83,000 for the financial year ending 31 March 2023 (financial year ended 31 March 2022: S\$83,000).
+Resolution 2 3.
+To re-elect Mr Chan Kee Sieng who is retiring pursuant to Article 107 of the Company's Constitution.
+(See Explanatory Note 1) Resolution 3 4.
+To re-elect Mr Chan Kit Moi who is retiring pursuant to Article 107 of the Company's Constitution.
+(See Explanatory Note 2) Resolution 4 5.
+To re-appoint Nexia TS Public Accounting Corporation as the Auditors of the Company and authorise the Directors to fix their remuneration.
+Resolution 5 6.
+To transact any other ordinary business which may be properly transacted at an AGM.